rimarin/rimarin.github.io/content/blog/the-parable-of-a-filmmaker.md

 From end of 2018 already, since I started working, the time towards filmmaking begins to fall.
 ### Unstoppable decline?
-After having moved abroad,
+After having moved abroad, my free time has drastically decreased.
+In addition, I kinda lost my inspiration

 ### Hope
 Last month, after a 2-years stop due to the pandemic, Corto a Muris happened again!
 Unfortunately I did not have any suitable video to submit which would fit the requirements: Friulian language and territory, ideally comedy story, easy to understand.
-This event
+This event sparkled some motivation.
+A second source of motivation was family pressure.
+In fact I am very grateful for this I am currently working on two videos: one is related to emigration from my land, the other tells a story of falling into depression.
+Yep, comedy is not my cup of tea.